frferrari/vacationrental_ha/README.md

 # Vacation rental example

-This exercise has been developed using Scala and Play framework release 2.4 (activator 1.3.7)
+This exercise has been developed using Scala and Play framework release 2.4 (activator 1.3.7).
+It involves building a RESTful web service API for a Vacation Rentals properties, it has been required :

+- to NOT use a database
+- pay particular attention to concurrency issues.
+Even though the task itself could be achieved without, imagine you are building for maximum reuse, performance and scalability.

+Based on this requirements I've choosed to store the vacation rental 'listing' in a mutable HashMap.
+An Akka actor will be used to handle the HashMap, this way I remove any problem related to concurrency on the HashMap and I also 'demonstrate' usage of Akka.

 You can run the test using